 - 1. This document complies with the word limit of Fed.
 R. App.
 Rule 29(a)(2) because, excluding the parts of the document exempted by Fed.
 R. App.
-P. 32(f): - X this document contains 5,384 words, or - this brief uses a monospaced typeface and contains [state the number of] lines of text. - 2.
+P. 32(f): - X this document contains 4,900 words, or - this brief uses a monospaced typeface and contains [state the number of] lines of text. - 2.
 This document complies with the typeface requirements of Fed.
 R. App.
 R. 32(a)(5) and the type-style requirements of Fed.
 R. App.
-R. 32(a)(6) because: - X this document has been prepared in a proportionally spaced typeface using Microsoft Word for the most current version of Office 365 in 14point type, Times New Roman, or - this document has been prepared in a monospaced typeface using [state name and version of word-processing program] with [state number of characters per inch and name of type style].
+R. 32(a)(6) because: - X this document has been prepared in a proportionally spaced typeface using Microsoft Word for the most current version of Office 365 in 14-point type, Times New Roman, or - this document has been prepared in a monospaced typeface using [state name and version of word-processing program] with [state number of characters per inch and name of type style].

-/s/ Jay R. Carson Jay R. Carson Counsel of Record Robert Alt THE BUCKEYE INSTITUTE 88 East Broad Street, Suite 1300 Columbus, Ohio 43215 (614) 224-4422 j.carson@buckeyeinstitute.org robert@buckeyeinstitute.org
+/s/ Jay R. Carson

+Jay R. Carson

+Counsel of Record

+THE BUCKEYE INSTITUTE

+88 East Broad Street, Suite 1300

+Columbus, Ohio 43215

+j.carson@buckeyeinstitute.org